 If you disagree with the Magistrate Judge's Report-Recommendation, you must object in writing to any or all of the contents of the Report-Recommendation, within fourteen (14) days of the filing of the Report-Recommendation, plus three (3) calendar days if the Report-Recommendation is served by mail.
 You must serve all parties with your objections, attach a completed Affirmation of Service, and you must file all objections with the Clerk's Office.
 All objections should be captioned "Objections to the Report-Recommendation."
 You must clearly connect your objections to specific recommendations and explain why you object to any particular recommendation.
+Because a Report-Recommendation is not a court order but merely a recommendation to the District Judge, a Report-Recommendation is not appealable to the United States Court of Appeals for the Second Circuit.

 The District Judge will make a final decision, relying on the Magistrate Judge's Report-Recommendation and the parties' objections.
 The District Judge may adopt the Magistrate Judge's findings in full or in part, or may decline to adopt the Report-Recommendation and issue an entirely new decision.
-If the District Judge's decision results in a final disposition of your case, you may appeal to the United States Court of Appeals for the Second Circuit.
+If the District Judge's decision results in a final disposition of your case, you may appeal to the United States Court of Appeals for the Second Circuit pursuant to Federal Rule of Appellate Procedure Rule 4.

-Further information regarding the Report-Recommendation process may be found at 28 U.S.C. § 636(b)(1)(C), in Federal Rule of Civil Procedure 72 and in Local Rule 72.3.
+Further information regarding the Report-Recommendation process may be found at 28 U.S.C. § 636(b)(1)(C), in Federal Rule of Civil Procedure 72 and in Local Rule 72.1.